Tennessee earns first national title in baseball with 6-5 win over Texas A&M

 The Vols’ two homers Monday moved them into a tie with the 1998 LSU team for most in an NCAA Tournament (37) and gave them 184 for the season, four behind the 1997 LSU team’s NCAA record of 188.

 Texas A&M created some anxiety for the Vols in the eighth, scoring twice and threatening to get more with two runners on base with one out.
-Kirby Connell struck out Kaeden Kent on three pitches and Ryan Targac on four.
-Connell pumped his left fist twice, gave a primal scream and skipped over the third-base line on his way back to the dugout.
+Kirby Connell got two strikes, pumped his left fist twice coming off the mound, gave a primal scream and skipped over the third-base line on his way back to the dugout.

 “Tough one to swallow,” Aggies coach Jim Schlossnagle said.
 “You make it this far, you want to win your last game.”

 Among the fans on hand in Tennessee orange were football great Peyton Manning, football coach Josh Heupel, men’s basketball coach Rick Barnes and country music artist Morgan Wallen.
-Temperature at first pitch was a humid 98 degrees, with most of the Vols’ fans in the direct sun along the third-base side until the middle innings and in the outfield bleachers until sundown.
+Temperature at first pitch was a humid 98 degrees.

-Moore took their mind off the heat, at least for a moment, when he drove Justin Lamkin’s fourth pitch, an elevated fastball, off the back wall of the left-field bullpen for his team-leading 34th homer of the season.
+Moore took Tennessee fans’ minds off the heat, at least for a moment, when he drove Justin Lamkin’s fourth pitch, an elevated fastball, off the back wall of the left-field bullpen for his team-leading 34th homer of the season.

+The Aggies overcame late-season injuries, including one to star outfielder Braden Montgomery, to reach their first CWS finals.
+Their 53 wins were their most since 1993.

+“I think Texas A&M is a place that should be competing in the SEC.
+Should be competing to host regionals.
+And everybody thinks that Omaha is a right.
+It’s not,” Schlossnagle said.
+“You have to earn your way there and have you to play well in the NCAA Tournament.”

 AP college sports: https://apnews.com/hub/college-sports